microsoft/onnxruntime/docs/execution-providers/SNPE-ExecutionProvider.md

 The SNPE Execution Provider for ONNX Runtime enables hardware accelerated execution on Qualcomm Snapdragon CPU, the Qualcomm Adreno<sup>TM</sup> GPU, or the Hexagon DSP.
 This execution provider makes use of the Qualcomm Snapdragon Neural Processing Engine SDK.

+This execution provider uses the AOT converted DLC code as an embedded node in the ONNX model file.

 ## Contents
 {: .no_toc }